A solution to avoid cluttering the home with many toys.

 This was my first project involving the integration of a new feature into an existing product — in this case, the well-established and widely recognized Vinted app.
 I had to adapt my concept and vision to fit within Vinted’s existing design system and user expectations.

 The choice to design a toy rental feature was inspired by both my own experience as a parent and the needs expressed by other parents, combined with the app’s strong presence in Poland.
+Although I began with a clear initial idea, research quickly challenged and reshaped it, showing me just how powerful user and market insights can be in influencing the direction of a project.

 What I liked the most